GSCrawley/native_map/README.md

 # covid data from covid19.who.it

 ### currently getting the following Warning: Maximum update depth exceeded.
-This can happen when a component calls setState inside useEffect, but useEffect either doesn't have a dependency array, or one of the dependencies changes on every render.
+This can happen when a component calls setState inside useEffect, but useEffect either doesn't have a dependency array, or one of the dependencies changes on every render. -- fixed by putting an empty array at the end of useEffect()!!!

 ### PayloadTooLargeError: request entity too large

-### Warning: Each child in a list should have a unique "key" prop.